Using ssh on iOS or iPadOS

 Most Linux distributions have an SSH client installed by default.
 For Fedora and Redhat it is in the openssh-clients package; on Debian and Ubuntu it is in the openssh-client package.

-Before you can use ssh, you must be using a VPN - either the University VPN or the School's OpenVPN.
+Before you can ssh to Informatics, you must be using a VPN - either the University VPN or the School's OpenVPN.
 The VPN page can help with that.

 Then, to access an Informatics SSH server, start a terminal, and enter something like the following (replacing 'yourusername' with your DICE Informatics username):